priyanka-sharma29/Sentiment-Mining-for-Product-Comparison/README.md

 A. Data Extraction:
 1. Extracted tweets using the open source twitter API in RStudio
 2. Utilized packages such as rtweet, ROAuth, stringr, tm
-3. Programmed to code such that the tweets contained “alexa”, “vs” and “google” A dataset was thus obtained that contained tweets and relevant parameters like ID of the tweet, time, date, favorited, etc.
+3. Programmed to code such that the tweets contained “alexa”, “vs” and “google”.
+A dataset was thus obtained that contained tweets and relevant parameters like ID of the tweet, time, date, favorited, etc.

 B. Data Preprocessing: